davidfmiller/davidfmiller.github.com/blog/_posts/2018-01-19-eslint-bbedit.md

 <script src="https://gist.github.com/davidfmiller/436c5e60a9a98f6adc31ce1ee008f332.js"></script>

-Save the AppleScript under `~/Library/Application Support/BBEdit/Scripts` (create the folder if it doesn't exist), after which you can invoke the script via BBEdit's Scripts menu and/or palette.
+Save the AppleScript under `~/Library/Application Support/BBEdit/Scripts` (create the folder if it doesn't exist), after which you can invoke the script via BBEdit's Scripts menu (Window → Palettes → Scripts) and/or palette.

 Install ESLint via...